hbctraining/Training-modules/Intermediate_shell/lessons/AWK_module.md

 This is best understood if we start with `grep` and work our way up.
 We will use these tools on a complex file we have been given, `animal_observations.txt`.

 This file came to be when a park ranger named Parker asked rangers at other parks to make monthly observations of the animals they saw that day.
-All of the other rangers sent comma separated lists and Parker collated them into the following file:
+All of the other rangers sent Parker comma separated lists and he collated them into the following file:

 ```
 Date	Yellowstone	Yosemite	Acadia	Glacier